-Students in all divisions at PDS learn to embrace creative exploration, with sequential instruction in process and technique, a grounding in art history, and the influence of accomplished visiting artists and the inspiration of seeing significant museum exhibitions.
-They learn about the joys and challenges of creating art through their emersion in drawing, painting, printmaking, ceramics, video, furniture building, architecture and photography.
+Students in all divisions at PDS learn to embrace creative exploration with sequential instruction in process and technique, a grounding in art history, the influence of accomplished visiting artists, and the inspiration of seeing significant museum exhibitions.
+They learn about the joys and challenges of creating art through their immersion in drawing, painting, printmaking, ceramics, video, furniture building, architecture and photography.

 The light-filled studio spaces of the school’s arts wing provide work areas that enable and inspire the students' efforts.
 Perhaps most importantly, our students grow as members of a school community that respects and celebrates their achievements in art and design.

 Upper School offers a comprehensive program in diverse fields of art practice that provides a solid general understanding of the arts and opportunity to develop portfolios for college.